 The Board of Directors has determined that each of the Company's non-employee directors (Mr. Kellogg, Ms. Mastin, Dr. Sinskey, Dr. Strobeck, and Mr. Van Nostrand) is independent within the meaning of the director independence standards of The NASDAQ Stock Market, LLC. ("NASDAQ") and the Securities and Exchange Commission ("SEC"), including rules under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Furthermore, the Board of Directors has determined that each member of each of the Audit, Compensation and Nominating and Corporate Governance committees of the Board of Directors is independent within the meaning of the director independence standards of NASDAQ and the SEC, and that each member of the Audit Committee meets the heightened director independence standards for audit committee members as required by the SEC.
-In evaluating the independence of the directors, the Board of directors of Tepha, Inc. The Board determined that these relationships did not impair the independence of Dr. Sinskey or Dr. Strobeck.
+In evaluating the independence of the directors, the Board considered the relationships of Dr. Sinskey and Dr. Strobeck as stockholders and members of the board of directors of Tepha, Inc. The Board determined that these relationships did not impair the independence of Dr. Sinskey or Dr. Strobeck.
 See "Certain Relationships and Related Person Transactions."